ancore/refine-java/ARCHITECTURE.md

 </p>

-From the above diagram is represented the basic architecture of the library.
+On the above diagram is represented the basic architecture of the library.
 The components represented with the blue cuboids are the different services, applications or APIs, which can use the library in order to complete specific functionality.
 The green one is represents the library itself, which hava a connection to the OntoRefine tool integrated within GraphDB.